 - Songwriting Teacher (with piano and/or guitar skills)

 - Piano/Guitar/Ukulele Teacher

-We are currently looking to fill the above positions.
+We are looking to fill the above positions this Spring/Summer.
 Applicants should be advanced in their main instrument and at least at an intermediate level on any secondary instruments.

 Are you interested in a high-paying, unique job that works with your schedule?
 Are you artistic and fun – yet responsible and organized?
 Help change lives and spread creativity through teaching music to kids, tweens and teens.
 Teaching for the Meridee Winters School of Music is a fun and interesting opportunity to gain teaching skills (we train you) while making great money and meeting a dynamic community of teachers.
 Over the course of your MW experience, you will get the chance to teach and reach many different students and have a wealth of experience and insights that will last a lifetime.

 About the Job:

 What makes us unique is our mission to support creativity and individuality in our students and our community of teachers.
 Our focus is on creativity and education – not equipment.
 95% of music schools or studios simply throw you into teaching on your own with only a lesson and theory book – but not us.
 We offer an ongoing, supportive training program for teachers that covers all aspects of teaching – including technique, repertoire, songwriting, lesson management, and improvisation.
 You will receive specialized and playful educational supplies and teaching tools that will make lessons creative, effective and fulfilling experiences for both you and your students.

 We teach after school music lessons in student’s homes, ranging from about 3:30 to 8 or 9 p.m.
 Some teachers also choose to work on the weekends.
 Because this is an afternoon/evening job, it is perfect for those who need time to pursue other projects in their lives (college, bands, your latest novel, philosophizing, a second job, etc.) in the mornings or late evenings.